 The Council's current robust financial position, combined with the Medium Term Financial Plan and projections for reserves and balances, means that it is well placed to deal with ongoing uncertainty in the UK and global economies.
-However, the Council will continue to monitor the external environment and develop strategies to counter threats from the wider economy.
-Ongoing pressures on costs, income streams and funding have necessitated critical reviews of all services during the budget process for 2014/15, and significant expenditure reductions are planned over this and the following two years.
+However, the Council will continue to monitor the external environment and develop and refine strategies to counter threats from the wider economy.
+Ongoing pressures on costs, income streams and funding have necessitated critical reviews of services during the 2015/16 budget process, and further significant expenditure reductions are planned over the next few years.